GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/properties/isin.md

 When dealing with geographic data, we often wish to check if a point or region is inside another region.
 GeoRegions.jl allows you to perform this check easily with the function `isinGeoRegion`.

-!!! note "Point Type"
+!!! note "Point2 Type"
-    We use the `Point` Type from the package GeometryBasics.jl, which is reexported by GeoRegions.jl, as an easy way to denote points.
-This also allows us to use the package PolygonOps.jl to determine if a point is inside a region.
+    We use the `Point2` Type from the package [GeometryBasics.jl](https://github.com/JuliaGeometry/GeometryBasics.jl), which is reexported by GeoRegions.jl, as an easy way to denote points.
+This also allows us to use the package [GeometryOps.jl](https://github.com/JuliaGeo/GeometryOps.jl) to determine if a point is within a GeoRegion.

 ```@example isin
 using GeoRegions